emirkabal/better-instagram-videos/README.md

 - Volume control (remembered)
 - Downloadable video
 - Autoskip support
-- Supports all videos on the Instagram except stories section
+- Supports all videos on the Instagram

 ## Usage